Netcracker/KubeMarine/documentation/Installation.md

 **Note**: Ansible must be manually installed on the deploying node.

+**Note**: Executing of the playbooks is currently not supported on Windows deployers.

 **Note**: An [Ansible Inventory](#ansible-inventory) is provided to the playbook, so it should not be disabled.

-**Note**: When calling ansible plugin from kubemarine container, note that kubemarine container is shiped with ansible-2.9.9.
+**Note**: When calling ansible plugin from kubemarine container, note that kubemarine container is shiped with `ansible-2.9.*`.
+Exact patch version is not fixed.

 For example: